 Must be a U.S. Citizen, National or Legal Resident to apply.

 The Summer Institute is open to UC system undergraduate science, math or engineering majors interested in a career in teaching.

-Applications must be submitted in person or can be mailed, see application for further details.
+Applications can be submitted in person, through mail, or via email to the SRI Coordinator.
+See application for further details.

 Please contact email@example.com if you have any questions about this program.

 Our five-course minor is designed to be completed along side your STEM (science, technology, engineering, or math) degree.